How Fed cuts will shape Gulf spending from credit cards to corporate debt | The National

 The shift is expected to drive consumption and boost spending, especially on big-ticket items such as cars and homes and will also improve consumer sentiment.

 The Fed cut US interest rates by 25 basis points on Wednesday amid concerns over the strength of the labour market in the world's largest economy.
-The rate-setting Federal Open Market Committee has lowered the benchmark rate to 4 per cent and 4.25 per cent range.
+The rate-setting Federal Open Market Committee has lowered the benchmark rate to a range of 4 per cent to 4.25 per cent.

 The Fed's quarter-point rate cut, the first since President Donald Trump resumed office in January, was widely expected by markets, traders and investors.